Hindu festivals

 August

-Indian Independence Day (this date never changes) from the
+Indian Independence Day (this date never changes) that has

 Mahabali to whom Lord Vishnu (in